Tinkoff/xk6-output-error/README.md

 # xk6-output-error

 This is a [k6](https://go.k6.io/k6) extension using the [xk6](https://github.com/grafana/xk6) system.
 `xk6-output-error` is a k6 extension to add more information into StdErr k6.
-Moreover, you can send logs with errors in your Elasticsearch or other log storage system used for this vector.dev, filebeat, etc.
+Moreover, you can send logs with errors in your Elasticsearch or other log storage system used for this [vector.dev](https://vector.dev/) ([config vector](./examples/vector)), filebeat, etc.

 ## Contents
 * [Build](#build)